GuyMichael/ReactdroidApp/README.md

 ````
 Yep, piece of cake.
 You're done.

 Now let's see how you do it lazy.
-By the way, we already learnt how to do it in some example above:)
+By the way, we already learnt how to do it in an example above:)
 ````kotlin
     //loadOrFetch will load your existing DB Tables to the Store - if not already present.
     //If the DB is also empty, it will execute the given 'ApiRequest'